Shiver (Jamie O'Neal album)

-After the release of this album, O'Neal recorded a second album for Mercury, entitled On My Way to You.
-Although its lead-off single peaked at number 34 in 2003, the album was not released and O'Neal exited Mercury.
-She then signed to Capitol Records Nashville to release her next album, Brave (2005).
+Following the release of this album, O'Neal recorded her second studio album titled On My Way to You, which was intended for release on October 7, 2003.
+Although its lead single, "Every Little Thing", peaked at number 34, the album was scrapped and O'Neal went on to leave Mercury by August of 2003.
+She would go on to sign a deal with Capitol Records Nashville to release her second studio album Brave (2005).